hbajwa1/hbajwa1/README.md

 ### 👋 Hi there, I'm Haseeb.
-I am a social scientist by training and love to play with data.
+I am a social scientist and data nerd.

 <!--
 **hbajwa1/hbajwa1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.